pedal-edu/pedal/docs/html/_sources/teachers/tools/core.rst.txt

         explain("You need to use a For loop for this problem!")

+        explain("You need to use a For loop for this problem!", label="do_not_use_for_loop")

 .. function:: gently(message: str, label: str, justification: str = None)

     A core feedback function, used to display a specific feedback `message` to the learner.
     Basically the same as the :py:func:`explain`, except the priority is much lower.
 This will not override runtime or :ref:`algorithmic <tifa>` errors.
+    The `label` can be given to help track this piece of feedback; we strongly recommend always including a :term:`Feedback Label` when you can!
+You can also provide the internal `justification` text to give some debug information about the justification for this feedback.

     ::

         gently("Your solution looks close, but you haven't incorporated any multiplication.")

+        gently("Your solution looks close, but you haven't incorporated any multiplication.", label="need_multiplication")

 .. function:: guidance(message: str, label: str = "guidance", justification: str = None)